paumas/osm-ai-agent/README.md

     # or
     # yarn dev
     ```
-2. Open your browser and navigate to `http://localhost:3000` (or the port specified in your console).
+2. Open your browser and navigate to `http://localhost:3000/chat` (or the port specified in your console).

 ## How it Works

--   The frontend is built using `assistant-ui`.
+-   The frontend is built using `assistant-ui` and is accessible at the `/chat` page.
 -   When you send a message, the frontend calls the backend API at `/api/chat`.
 -   The backend API route (`src/app/api/chat/route.ts`) uses a RAG pipeline:
     1. Loads Markdown documents from the `/data` directory.